_NIK6363-Edit-2.jpg

 Sam is committed to being a supportive mentor and effective lab manager, and to nurturing a collaborative research environment.
 He has closely mentored over two dozen undergraduate and graduate students, and has participated in numerous mentorship programs, including Student Mentoring and Research Teams (SMART) and Howard Hughes Medical Institute’s Exceptional Research Opportunities Program (EXROP) at Berkeley.
 The desire to work with students in the lab was a major driver of Sam’s decision to transition from industry back to academia.

 Outside of the lab, Sam is a passionate advocate for science communication and science outreach.
-He regularly presents to public audiences on the discovery of CRISPR–Cas immune systems and the ensuing gene-editing revolution, including a TEDMED talk in 2015, and has co-authored a pop-sci book with Jennifer Doudna on the same topic, titled A Crack in Creation: Gene Editing and the Unthinkable Power to Control Evolution.
+He regularly presents to public audiences on the discovery of CRISPR–Cas immune systems and the ensuing gene-editing revolution, including a TEDMED talk in 2015, and he co-authored a pop-sci book with Jennifer Doudna on the same topic, titled A Crack in Creation: Gene Editing and the Unthinkable Power to Control Evolution.

 Aside from science, Sam is an avid squash player, enjoys playing saxophone and piano, reads voraciously, and roots for the Philadelphia Phillies.